 Qualitative vs Quantitative Research

-Now let’s compare the two research methods in different aspects so that you can choose the right one in your next investigation.:
+Now let’s compare the qualitative and quantitative research methods in different aspects so that you can choose the right one in your next investigation.:

 1. Objective and flow of research